ben-xD/talkdash/README.md

 ## TODOs

+- Improve UI using subtle shadows / elevation
 - Add QR code to speaker page for username
 - Add scanner/camera for host and audience page
+- View and adjust time remaining for the speaker remotely as Event Host
 - Bugs:
   - Can't click on mode buttons (Audience, Host) on mobile
 - AI ideas:
-  - Convert text into emoji using llama2 cloudflare
   - record event host message from voice (STT) - whisper on Cloudflare
   - Filter messages for safety and edit it for being funny. - not really possible
   - Generate and play message audio (elevenlabs code `ElevenLabsJam`) - add play button.
   - Convert human-readable talk length into duration.
   - Store questions, and cluster based on category/relevance.
 Use vectorize vector database.
-- Consider: Compile to ESM, not CJS (libraries like chalk@5 and is-inside-container/is-docker don't support CJS).
+- Consider: Compile to ESM, not CJS (libraries like chalk@5 and is-inside-container/is-docker don't support CJS)
-- Consider: SSR on Cloudflare pages?
+- Consider: SSR on Cloudflare pages

 ## Performance?
 - Need performance?